 For that reason, shorter driving distances done frequently could actually reduce the long-term battery power sooner.
 This can also happen with “undercharging” caused by increased corrosion or leaving lights on overnight, for example.
 Constant undercharging leads to acid stratification, where the battery stays at a lower charge (below 80%) and never gets fully charged.

 It’s hard to truly gauge a battery’s health from the outside, but that doesn’t mean you can’t glean at least some insight into it.
 One of the telltale signs that something isn’t right is a slow crank.
 When you hear the car wheezing during ignition, especially when the weather isn’t cold, something might be amiss.

 That may be caused by a weakened alternator not charging the battery fast enough, so it may not be the battery, specifically.
 But there are a couple of checks you can do that will help you determine whether you need a new battery soon or not.

-If the problem is with an old car and not an old battery, Canada Drives can help you get approved for a new car at dealerships near you!
-Complete our online application in two minutes to see what great deals you're eligible for...
+If the problem is with an old car and not an old battery, Canada Drives can help find a great deal on a certified used vehicle!